bcgov/entity/rfcs/rfc-composite-pdfs.md

 # Adoption strategy

 The implementation can be as simple as creating a new utility function to be used by other modules in Lear project and there are not any impact doing that for the project.
+This can be also broken in smaller pieces like a generic function to add an image to a PDF and another generic function to add text to a PDF.
+Then other use cases can make use of them.

 # Unresolved questions